etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

    * grpc (https://github.com/grpc/grpc/blob/release-0_14/INSTALL.md)

 ## Compatible etcd version
+Build master branch of etcd in github.
+As of writing, current releases of etcd does not yet support prev_value.
-Build master branch of etcd in github. https://github.com/coreos/etcd/blob/master/Documentation/dl_build.md (see: Build the latest version)
+Only the master branch supports it. https://github.com/coreos/etcd/blob/master/Documentation/dl_build.md (see: Build the latest version)

 ## Updates from etcdv2 cpp client to etcdv3 cpp client